srinathln7/srinathln7/README.md

 # Lakshminarayanan (Srinath) Nandakumar

-I am a software engineer specializing on building distributed applications and blockchains.
+I am a software engineer engineer passionate about building distributed applications and exploring blockchain technology.
+Building things using first principles thinking gives me the most joy and satisfaction.
+Welcome to my little space where I share and document my personal interests and projects outside of my day job.

 ## Github

+Please look at my `pinned` repositories to learn more about my current and past personal projects.
+From time-to-time, I engage in solving coding challenges and  get hands-on developing quick engineering prototypes.

 ### Unpinned Repositories